pandorasNox/presentations/04-local-kubernetes-development/lokude-notes.md

         - contract
         - container runtime is the contract
             - packagin
+    - its a collection of different tools
+        - which follow conventions
+        - each of these components is pluggable and exchangable
+        - best example is the network layer
+            - weave
+            - flannel
+            - ...

+How or even can this integrate with our local workflow?

+- (developer) Workflow
     - I want to talk about workflow

+- what are you doing local
+    - write some code
+    - have some sorts of env
+    - check it
+        - tests (watch)
+        - in the browser
+        - postman
+        - db client

+- docker
-    - I want to talk anout docker
+    - I want to talk about docker
     - docker is the precessor to kubernetes
     - do you know why it is / was so successful?
         - first of it did something really clever with LXC